bioinfologics/sdg_examples/first_steps.md

 >>> ws.get_linked_reads_datastore("LI").mapper.map_reads()
 ```

-Now that all the data is atteched to the ws and the reads alre mapped it is a good time to save the workspace.
+Now that all the data is atteched to the workspace and the reads are mapped it is a good time to save the workspace.

 ```python
 ws.dump_to_disk("./persisted.reads.mapped.sdgws")
 ```

-Now all the work is stored in disk and can be loaded when needed.
+Now all the previous work is stored on disk and can be loaded when needed.

 ### NodeViews

-NodeViews are used to access the workspace data from a node perspective, to create a nodeview of the 10th node of the main sdg graph in the workspace:
+NodeViews are used to access the workspace data from a node perspective, to create a nodeview of the 10th node of the main SDG graph in the workspace:

 ```python
 >>> nv = ws.sdg.get_nodeview(10)